 For example, Google would just be another search engine amongst others if UX would not have been the bottom line.
 They invest relentlessly in the best search algorithms that ensure relevant results and optimal sorting for their users while keeping the interface clean and simple.

 These days practically all products, services and information are instantly available online.
 Therefore the biggest challenge is to hold the attention of your (potential) customers and to lead them through the process of conversion.

 We talk the UX talk, but do we walk the UX walk?

-According to a study amongst 1.000 professionals, 95% agreed with the statement that ‘good user experience just makes sense.
+According to a study by Econsultancy amongst 1.000 professionals, 95% agreed with the statement that ‘good user experience just makes sense.
 On the other hand, the same report showed that only 55% of the companies were doing online UX testing.

 This shows a significant gap between companies talking about UX and actually placing UX at the center of their business strategy and growth efforts, which may point out a lack of understanding of what UX design is and its effective results.

 In the long run, UX design is the best approach to support your product’s evolution.
 Sure, it is possible to build a product or service without paying attention to UX design, but the real question is: can you afford it?

 A long-standing truth is that 80% of the maintenance costs are generated by unforeseen user requirements.
 Moreover, it takes up to 50% of a developer’s time to remake work because of the flaws discovered after product launch.
 Investing in UX design from the start of your project can avoid many flaws that lead to extra costs after release.

 If you presume that you are improving your website or app based on your users’ needs but as a result your conversion rates are decreasing, it is likely that you’ve fallen into one or more of the UX design pitfalls: